decretist/Dissertation/Chapter1/chapter1.markdown

-[1] Eight early manuscripts contain the gloss: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
+[1] Eight early manuscripts contain the gloss: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The reconciliation of contradictory canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"
 See below concerning whether, where, and when Gratian served as a bishop.
 Bl = Baltimore, Walters Art Gallery 777; Gt = Ghent, Bibl. der Rijksuniversiteit 55; Mt = Montecassino, Bibl.
-Abbaziale 66;
-Pf = Paris, Bibl.
+Abbaziale 66; Pf = Paris, Bibl.
 Nationale lat.
 3884 I and II; Po = Pommersfelden, Bibl. des Grafen Schönborn 142 (2744); Ro = Rouen, Bibl. municipale E 21 (707); Sl = St. Paul im Lavant, Stiftsbibl.
-25/1 (XXV.2.6); Tr = Trier,
+25/1 (XXV.2.6); Tr = Trier, Stadtbibl.
-Stadtbibl.
 906 (1141).
-Gt, Pf, and Tr indicate that the *Decretum* has two parts; Bl, Mt, Po, Ro, and Sl indicate that it has three.
+Gt, Pf, and Tr indicate
+that the *Decretum* has two parts; Bl, Mt, Po, Ro, and Sl indicate that it has three.
 The earliest version of the *Decretum* to survive in more than one manuscript (the first recension) has two parts, while the most widely circulated version (the second recension) has three.
 Part III of the *Decretum* (*de Consecratione*) is outside the scope of this project, the intent of which is to compare the earliest (first-recension) version with the most widely circulated (second-recension) version for the purpose of determining authorship of those parts of the text traditionally attributed to Gratian himself.
 Part III is not found in the first recension, therefore direct comparison is not possible.
 In any event the class of text traditionally attributed to Gratian personally (the sayings or *dicta*) are absent from Part III.
 Therefore, it is not subject to comparative analysis using the techniques available for examining Parts I and II.
+John T.
-John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 154.
+Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 154.
 Noonan lists Mazarine 1289 (possibly a typo for Pm = Paris, Bibl.
 Mazarine 1287?) in place of Sl.
 Rudolf Weigand, “Frühe Kanonisten und ihre Karriere in der Kirche,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
 Kanonistische Abteilung* 76 (1990): 135–55.
 Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
 Kurt Martens (Catholic University of America Press, 2018), 382–85, supplements Noonan's discussion of these eight glosses.

 The author of the preface to the *Summa Parisiensis* incorrectly thought that Gratian himself had given the collection the title *Concordia